Tourism (AMK), Rovaniemi, path studies 60 credits, Autumn 2025-Spring 2026, daily studies at campus

 • principles of service quality

-• basics of planning and implementing a small-scale nature-based luxury tourism experience also taking into account
+• basics of planning and implementing a small-scale nature-based luxury tourism experience

 • design tools such as customer journey and blueprint